zephyrproject-rtos/zephyr/doc/services/tracing/index.rst

 To enable object tracking, enable :kconfig:option:`CONFIG_TRACING_OBJECT_TRACKING`.
 Note that each list can be enabled or disabled via their tracing configuration.
-For example, to disable tracking of semaphores, one can disable :kconfig:option:`CONFIG_TRACING_SEMAPHORE`.
+For example, to disable tracking of FIFOs, one can disable :kconfig:option:`CONFIG_TRACING_FIFO`.

 Object tracking is behind tracing configuration as it currently leverages tracing infrastructure to perform the tracking.